strongbox/strongbox-docs/Building-the-code.md

 # Jetty

+## Running Jetty and the tests in remote debug mode

+To execute the tests in remote debug mode, run:

+    MAVEN_OPTS="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=9001 -Xnoagent" \
+    mvn clean install \
+        -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=9001 -Xnoagent"

+This will require you to connect with the remote debugger twice - once to the JVM running the `jetty-maven-plugin` and once for the Maven Surefire tests.

 ## Running Jetty in blocked mode

 Sometimes you may have to run Jetty and manually invoke some manual tests.
 To do this run:

     cd strongbox-web-core
     mvn clean package -Djetty.block